Create mcgf object

 A matrix of data.frame of 2D points, first column x/longitude, second column y/latitude.
 Required when

-is not supplied.
+distsis not supplied.
 If longitudes and latitudes are provided, they are mapped to a 2D Euclidean.
-Seefind_dists()
+Seefind_dists()for more details.- dists

 List of signed distance matrices on a 2D Euclidean Plane.
 Required when